-What type of student is the Neuroscience major designed for?
+What type of student will be successfull in the Neuroscience major?

-The major is designed for students with a specific interest in the biology of the nervous system, ranging from molecular neurobiology through the biological basis of behavior.
-It is truly inter-departmental in instruction, involving the Biology and Psychology Departments, and it is inter-college in that faculty from the School of Medicine can direct neuroscience research projects and Distinguished Majors theses.
+The Neuroscience major is designed for students who have a specific interest in the biology of the nervous system, ranging from molecular neurobiology through the biological basis of behavior.
+This major is truly inter-departmental in instruction, involving the Biology and Psychology Departments, and it is inter-college in that faculty from the School of Medicine can direct neuroscience research projects and Distinguished Majors theses.

 How is it different from other majors that have Neuroscience components?